Clinton-Davis/focus_fitness/README.md

 #### **About**

-The About page has a centre block format with a heading and information about Focus Fitness.
+The About page h- as a centre block format with a heading and information about Focus Fitness.

 <details>
 <summary>About Page Wireframes (Click for image)</summary>